GSA/piv-guides/pages/piv_app_int_models.md

 - The userIDs in the application can be mapped directly to an attribute already in ICAM
         - LoginID
         - email

-- No ICAM work required to support AUTHZ
+- No ICAM work required to support Authorization

 ### E. Identity Proxy      FIXME - need high-level info on how to implement this